Neutis/neutis-docs/docs/specs/electrical.md

 |1,34V|1296MHz|

 !!!
 Warning
-    A higher voltage on CORE_POWER_IN requires a better cooling conditions
+    It is recommended to use a cooling system for the stable CPU operation

 ## Absolute maximum ratings